 3. Start up the Mac silently

-If you’ve used Mac before, you must be aware of the iconic chime it lets off every time it starts.
+If you’ve used a Mac before, you must be aware of the iconic chime it lets off every time it starts.
 Unfortunately, that sound isn’t so pleasing to everyone.
-If you’re one those people who find the sound not so charming, or even if you like it but are in a place where quiet is paramount, there is a way you can start your Mac without the sound.
+If you’re one of those people who find the sound not so charming, or even if you like it but are in a place where quiet is paramount, there is a way you can start your Mac without the sound.
 As you start the Mac, press the Mute button and hold it until the operating system has booted.
 The whole process will go on without a sound.

 5. Take a screenshot of a specific part of the screen